Skip to content

 Email and chat contentNever captured — only time-in-app and domain

-ScreenshotsNever transmitted or stored — if the optional vision model is enabled, frames are processed locally and immediately discarded
+ScreenshotsNever transmitted off the device — if the optional vision model is enabled, frames are processed locally; current macOS capture streams PNG bytes through stdout and the agent scrubs stale legacy temp files on startup

 Clipboard contentsNever captured under any circumstances